 SHIELD started well before the COVID-19 pandemic and emerged out of multi-agency workshops in 2015 and 2016.
 An FDA solicitation of funds to Patient Centered Outcome Research (PCOR) in 2017 that focused on ways to facilitate the adoption and implementation of clinical data interoperability standards to enable consistent, accurate, and harmonized descriptions of IVD tests and result values.1

-SHIELD stakeholders include IVD manufacturers, commercial and clinical center laboratories, professional organizations, Electronic Health Record (EHR) vendors, Pew Charitable Trusts, numerous federal agencies, standards development organizations, and patient advocates.
+SHIELD stakeholders include IVD manufacturers, commercial and clinical laboratories, professional organizations, health information technology vendors, non-governmental / non-profit organizations, federal agencies, and standards development organizations, and patient groups.
 The technical work to create harmonized standards for a variety of laboratory tests was conducted at regularly scheduled teleconferences, and those meetings continue.
 SHIELD received funding in 2018 from the Patient-Centered Outcomes Research Trust Fund administered by United States Department of HHS and Office of the Assistant Secretary for Planning and Evaluation.4 Support has also been provided by the FDA Medical Countermeasures for Emerging Infectious Diseases and the Presidential Advisory Council for Combating Antibiotic-Resistant Bacteria (PACCARB).6,7

 As part of the national response to the COVID-19 pandemic, the CARES Act requires “every laboratory that performs or analyzes a test that is intended to detect SARS-CoV-2 or to diagnose a possible case of COVID-19” to report the result values from each test to state and local public health agencies.
 These agencies then forward the information to the Centers for Disease Control and Prevention (CDC) and HHS.
 Most SARS-CoV-2 assays were authorized for use via emergency use authorization (EUA).
 The LOINC® to In Vitro Diagnostics (LIVD) specification, which was named as the source of truth in the HHS announcement for laboratory data reporting requirements for SARS-CoV-2 tests on June 4, 20207, is published through CDC for purposes of codifying SARS-CoV-2 tests, results and specimen types for public health reporting.8 By providing this single authoritative source of codes for COVID-19 reporting, SHIELD reduced the burden on laboratories that were struggling with testing volume, supply shortages, staffing shortages, and financial constraints.
 SHIELD also aids public health agencies that were overwhelmed with contact tracing, and reconfiguring their systems to receive new data elements and to sending those data elements on to federal agencies (replacement of correct reagents in short supply, etc.)